 Alternatives to viatical settlements include life settlements, accelerated death benefit, your policy’s cash surrender, and policy loans, providing additional options for those seeking liquidity from their life insurance policies.

-1. Viatical Settlement: A financial transaction in which a person with a terminal illness sells their life insurance policy to a third party (viatical settlement provider) in exchange for a lump sum payment.
+1. Viatical Settlement: A financial transaction in which a person with a serious illness sells their life insurance policy to a third party (viatical settlement provider) in exchange for a lump sum payment.

 2. Viatical Settlement Provider: A viatical settlement provider is an individual or company that purchases the life insurance policy from the viator (seller) in a viatical settlement transaction.